ashwindcruz/ashwindcruz.github.io/_posts/2018-07-30-gotcha-cv2-extension-saving.md

 Interestingly, the small differences do add up which you can see in the summed difference of arrays.
 However, the difference between the original image and the _jpg_ one is 10x more than between the original image and the _png_ one.

 The takeaway here is to be aware that depending on the type of extension you choose to use with _[cv2.imwrite](https://docs.opencv.org/3.0-beta/modules/imgcodecs/doc/reading_and_writing_images.html#imwrite)_, you'll end up with different arrays.
 I spent an embarrasingly large amount of time being baffled by why the arrays looked so different!
 Hopefully that doesn't happen to you.

+If you'd like to play around more, here's a [notebook](link) for you to tinker with!